buglabs/bugswarm-renesas/readme.markdown

 	![LCD Screen Provisioning Done](http://i.imgur.com/fYaBgls.jpg)

 1. After rebooting, the device will automatically connect and begin producing data.
-Note the ```ID: ``` field on the third line, and keep an eye on the screen for any errors.
+Note the ```MAC: ``` field on the third line, and keep an eye on the screen for any errors.

 	![LCD Screen when Running](http://i.imgur.com/NARRtkk.jpg?1)